 A Noble Experiment: The History and Nature of the American Government is a one-semester course in Government for high school students.
 Written and presented by Tim Spickler, the course comes from a Christian worldview and reflects a conservative belief in limited government.
 While the course was written so that it can be used for independent study, students would benefit even more from discussion and interaction through a co-op or group class that meets once a week.

 The course consists of five DVDs with video lessons, a Teacher Resource CD-ROM, and a Student Activity Book.
 While there are 24 video segments that vary in length from about 6 to 32 minutes each, these are viewed in only half the lessons.
-Video segments are primarily lecture.
-(Note: Videos were reshot and released in April 2011.
-New versions are much more professional than the first versions.)
+Video segments are primarily professionally recorded lectures.

 As you can tell, this course is more interesting than your typical textbook course.
 You could skip the “Mr. Smith” movie and related activities, but these are likely to be very enjoyable for students and parents.
 There are a few optional assignments that should be used for students who need the additional challenge.